 HiTech reps speculate to buyers that the bad reactions may be helpful (some kind of detox or herx) which is ethically unsound in my opinion.
 With no data to suggest this is detox, we should take a precautionary approach.

 I would love to hear from more people who have tried these other brands.
 Let me know if you have had good results or a bad reaction to a PCO machine (other than to the plastic or glue of the unit).

-Since writing I have heard one bad reaction to Molekule and one to Germ Guardian.
+Since writing I have heard one bad reaction to Molekule with about 50% of the people buying it being happy with it and the other half not, and one bad reaction to Germ Guardian.